eclipse/kapua/docs/kuraKapuaDocs.md

 As you can see, our **data** sections Kapua is empty.
 That is because we did not yet send any data to it.
 So in this example we will user **Example publisher** deployment package, which can be obtained from [Eclipse marketplace](https://marketplace.eclipse.org/).

-This bundle sends some data to provided Cloud (in our case Kapua).
+This bundle sends some data to the provided Cloud (in our case Kapua).
 We will use it to verify our connection.
 [Click here](https://marketplace.eclipse.org/content/example-publisher-eclipse-kura) to visit Example Publisher page.

 Click on download button and copy the link address (it has **.dp** extension) and paste it into **Kura -> Packages -> Install/Upgrade -> URL**.